Umarovm/iOS-Theme-Icon-Resizer/README.md

 # iOS-Theme-Icon-Resizer
-Resizes icon images in directories to 256 × 256
+Resizes icon images in directories to 256 × 256 for use in themes for jailbroken iOS.

 Build with IntelliJ.